tutoriel étui à couteau en cuir

 leather knife case

-At the level of the handle, square the slices on the flower side and on the rind side.
-Then do the decorative stitching.
+At the handle, square the slices on the grain side and the crust side.
+Then, sew the decorative seam.

-Here we have used Meisi linen thread (M50) in coffee color and Size 002 needles.
-Start by cutting a thread 4 to 5 times the length of the surface to be sewn then thread a needle on each end of the thread.
+Here we used a coffee-colored Meisi linen thread (M50) and Size 002 needles.
+Start by cutting a thread 4 to 5 times the length of the surface to be sewn and then thread a needle through each end of the thread.

-To learn about the technique of threading the needles and saddle stitch sewing, consult our guide:
+To learn about needle threading techniques and saddle stitch sewing, see our guide:

 SEE THE GUIDE >